3l-d1abl0/tempDB/README.md

 ```
 telnet localhost 8090
 ```
-and then issue the commands in the sam format. currently working on  [tempDB-client](https://github.com/3l-d1abl0/tempDB-client) for a smooth communication with the Database.
+and then issue the commands in the same format. currently working on  [tempDB-client](https://github.com/3l-d1abl0/tempDB-client) for a smooth communication with the Database.

 ## Performance Considerations